 \begin{proposition} Suppose that $n \geq 5$ and $M$ has a handle decomposition rel $\partial M \backslash \mr{int}(D^{n-1})$ with handles of dimension $h < n-2$.
 Then the identity component $\mr{Emb}^\mr{id}_{\half\partial}(M)$ of $\mr{Emb}_{\half\partial}(M)$ is in $\cat{\Pi Fin}$. \end{proposition}

-\begin{proof}We will apply Lemma \ref{lem.tower}.
-The tower comes from the embedding calculus tower in the sheafification approach, extended once at the bottom by Smale-Hirsh.\footnote{The reader familiar with embedding calculus may note that our $T_0$ is not the $0$th Taylor approximation.
+\begin{proof}We will verify that Lemma \ref{lem.tower} applies to the embedding calculus tower, extended once at the bottom by Smale-Hirsch.\footnote{The reader familiar with embedding calculus may note that our $T_0$ is not the $0$th Taylor approximation.
 However, we find our notation convenient for this particular argument.}